kvokka/activevalidation/README.md

 end
 ```

-The usage described through [spec][readme-spec], so it is always up-to-date.
+The usage described [in special spec][readme-spec], and it is always up-to-date.

 ## Configuration